 Figure W17E: Grey Bruce Health Sciences Centre - Wiarton Hospital. (c.
 2003)

 Although Wiarton's original hospital is now a thing of the past, Burk's Falls retains the the last of the three hospitals designed to the same specifications.
-Figure W17F shows how little the exterior of the Burk's Falls hospital changed in over a half century.
+Figure W17F shows how little the exterior of the Burk's Falls hospital changed in over the half-century between 1957 and 2006.
 Indeed, the bottom view from 2006 gives one a sense of looking at the ghost of Wiarton's original Red Cross hospital.

 Figure W17F: The hospital in Burk's Falls, Ontario.
 The last of three hospitals designed to the same specifications as Wiarton's original Red Cross Hospital. (c.
 1957, 2006)